 Wild As The Wind use these oils in facial oil blends with the intention of inducing improved hormone health.

-FACIAL OIL No. 2 has been developed as an accompaniment to Hormone Detox, as there is a three stage detoxification process of hormone receptor sites.
-Hormone Detox blast Xenoestrogens out of the sites and FACIAL OIL No. 2 takes care of stage two and three, restoring the damage to the receptor sites cause by Xenoestrogens, and then performing a ‘factory reset’ allowing the hormone receptor sites to be receptive to our natural hormones once more.
+FACIAL OIL No. 2 + FACIAL OIL No. 8 + Hormone His & Hers have been developed as an accompaniment to Hormone Detox, as there is a three stage detoxification process of hormone receptor sites.
+Hormone Detox blasts Xenoestrogens out of the hormone receptor sites and FACIAL OIL No. 2 et al. takes care of stage two and three, restoring the damage to the receptor sites caused by Xenoestrogens, and then performing a ‘factory reset’ allowing the hormone receptor sites to be receptive to our natural hormones once more.

-Hormone His & Hers is the alternative product to FACIAL OIL No. 2, for those that don’t want to use a facial oil.
+As mentioned, Hormone His & Hers is the alternative product to FACIAL OIL No. 2 and FACIAL OIL No. 8 for those that don’t want to use a facial oil.

 Hormones Can Be Grouped Into Three Main Types